JustArtiom/ArtiomsHosting-Bot/README.md

 - Show realtime status of the servers
 - API backend allowing third parties to contribute
 - Debugging and analysing tools
+- AutoUpdate from github. keep your bot up to date

 # ⚙️ Environment setup
 > To ensure compliance with copyright laws, it is crucial to thoroughly understand and carefully review the License before utilizing the source code.